johncorderox/Rails-API-React-Tutorial/README.md

-💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘
+💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘💘 <br>
 Congratulations!
-Our Rails API and React Client is done!
+Our Rails API and React Client is done!  <br>
 If you enjoyed this API tutorial please give it a star and share it with your friends!

 ## Contributing